altaywtf/altay-dot-wtf/data/home.md

-I’m a software engineer passionate about the React ecosystem, monorepos, and enhancing developer experience.
+I'm a software engineer passionate about frontend infrastructure, monorepos, and developer tooling.

-Currently, I work remotely as a contractor, mostly on projects that center on these areas.
+I'm currently working remotely as a contractor, mostly on projects that center on these areas.

 Before that, I spent three years in Berlin, where I worked on [Klarna](https://klarna.com)'s consumer app and contributed to [Lisk](https://lisk.com)'s open-source mobile cryptocurrency wallet.